tenant dies in your rental property

 If A Tenant Dies, Is There Any Lease Obligation After Death?

 The lease is not null and void when a tenant passes.
-In a month-to-month lease, the death acts as a notice, so the lease will expire within the next full calendar month.
+In a month-to-month lease, the death acts as a notice so that the lease will expire within the next full calendar month.
 In long-term leases, the estate is responsible for the length of the lease, but many landlords will let the estate break the lease agreement even though they’re not required by law to do so.

 Who Is Responsible For Cleaning Out The Apartment After The Death Of A Tenant?